icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 1. From the previously folder, do `cd ..` to return to the Linux_for_Tegra directory
 2. Flash the image by running `sudo ./cti-flash.sh` script (otherwise you can use the manual flashing procedure).

-> [!Note]
+!!! note
-> For the `Jetson Orin NX` board, since it is equipped with the nvme disk, the flashing script to be launched is: `sudo ./cti-nvme-flash.sh cti/orin-nx/boson/base`
+    For the `Jetson Orin NX` board, since it is equipped with the nvme disk, the flashing script to be launched is: `sudo ./cti-nvme-flash.sh cti/orin-nx/boson/base`

 [Here](https://connecttech.com/resource-center/kdb373/) you can find the tutorial about the complete procedure by ConnectTech.